-To begin with, go simple with the Igo-L, even when you’ve outgrown it you will find it still comes in handy for testing new flavours of juice.
+To begin with, go simple, even when you’ve outgrown it you will find it still comes in handy for testing new flavours of juice.

 Why do I want a tank?

-They combine the fun of tinkering with a large juice capacity and great flavour.
+They combine the fun of tinkering with great flavour.

-The advantage of the silica over the genny atomisers is ease of building and far less prone to leaks in your pocket.
+The advantage of the cotton over the genny atomisers is ease of building and far less prone to leaks in your pocket.

 The Svoemesto Kayfun has to rank as one of the easiest advanced tanks to build on and, when compared to the cost of other atomisers offers excellent value for money and vape quality.